HamidrezaKmK/ood-detection/README.md

 While configuring the `yaml` file is sufficient to reproduce our experiments, we have also set up a system for our large-scale experiments involving running all of the different methods for different in-distribution/OOD pairs.
 To achieve that, we use [dysweep](https://github.com/HamidrezaKmK/dysweep), which is an integration with weights and biases that enables sweeping over different configurations systematically.
 For example, let us say that one wants to train a model architecture on all the different datasets.
 Instead of copying a `yaml` configuration for each dataset and replacing the corresponding dataset, we specify a *meta-configuration* which is itself a `yaml` file.
 When running this meta configuration using the `dysweep` library, a [sweep](https://docs.wandb.ai/guides/sweeps) object would be created in your W&B page that agents from different machines (or possibly different processes within one machine) can connect to.
 Each agent then performs one of the tasks entailed by this `yaml` configuration.
-In this example, each agent will train a model on one of the datasets that were specified.
+In this example, each agent will train the model and pick a dataset to train on.
 This allows us to facilitate multiple machines or possibly a cluster of machines with parallelism enabled for our computations, and also, groups all of our relevant experiments within a W&B sweep abstraction.

 We have grouped our experiments into different `yaml` files in the directory [meta configuration](./meta_configurations/).
-These files contain all the hyperparameter setup necessary down to the detail and provide an overview of a **group** of relevant experiments.
+These files contain all the hyperparameter setup necessary down to the detail and provide an overview of a *group* of relevant experiments.
 You may check the dysweep documentation to see how they work.

 ### Running Sweeps